TirexRover/Portfolio_Dupesh/QUICK_REFERENCE.md

 - Purpose: Provides comprehensive context to the AI when answering questions
 - Format: Plain text, easy to edit and extend

-### 3. Removed OpenRouter References ✓
+### 3. Replaced provider-specific references ✓
-All UI and code references to "OpenRouter" have been replaced with generic "AI" references:
+All UI and code references now talk about the generic AI API instead of a specific provider:
 	- Welcome message
 	- Loading messages
 	- Code comments
 	- Function names
 	- Type definitions

 ### 4. Creative Loading Messages ✓
 8 different loading messages that rotate randomly: